 #8.
 Understand that it was not meant to be.

-If it doesn’t work, it doesn’t; focus on the other things you’re working on in your life and allow yourself to get excited about them.
-If it was truly meant to happen, it would have happened.
+If it doesn’t work, it doesn’t; focus on the other things you’re working on and allow yourself to get excited about them.
+If it were truly meant to happen, it would have happened.
 Something will happen that is meant to happen, and just because it isn’t what you want right now doesn’t mean it won’t be right for you when it does.

 #9.
 Recognize that rejection is normal.